How To Put Yourself First And Let Yourself Be Happy

 To be more satisfied in life, let happiness in.
 Let yourself be happy.

-3. Let the good times in
+3. Let yourself be happy by acknowledging the good times

 There’s a fine-line between allowing yourself to be happy and letting yourself get carried away.
 The trick is to maintain a sense of perspective.
 Let yourself dream, but don’t get carried away with your dreams, keep them in check.